EMBRYOPSIDA Pirani & Prado

 Soltis et al. (2007a) found that the position of Valerianoideae was unstable in some analyses; analyses of mitochondrial data are perhaps particularly challenging (Winkworth et al. 2008b).
-Morinoideae migrated basally in an analysis by Beaulieu et al. (2013), but the study was only a 4-gene analysis.
+Morinoideae migrated basally in an analysis by Beaulieu et al. (2013a), but only 4 genes were in that analysis.

 Classification.
 The circumscription and number of families in the area of the Caprifoliaceae and Dipsacaceae sensu versions 12 and before (see also A.P.G.
 II 2003) was the direct result of deciding to maintain the well known Dipsacaceae and Valerianaceae in their old circumscriptions - the small clades resulting from the break-up of the old, broadly-circumscribed and strongly paraphyletic Caprifoliaceae had to be accounted for (Backlund & Bremer 1997; Backlund & Pyck 1998; c.f.
 Stevens 1998).
 The whole lot are usefully be combined in a Caprifoliaceae s.l. (see also A.P.G.
 III 2009), since similarities between the families are considerable and differences are mostly slight.
 There is still (as of iv.2013) instability in the backbone of the tree, furthermore, because of the possible hybrid origin of Heptacodium - Caprifolioideae x Linnaeoideae -it is characterized separately below.